mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

             -   [Affordances](#affordances)
             -   [TADS - On double stimulation and agency](#tads---on-double-stimulation-and-agency)
-        -   [Third spaces, idiocultures and designed systems as a research method](#third-spaces-idiocultures-and-designed-systems-as-a-research-method)
-            -   [Funds of Knowledge within ideocultures](#funds-of-knowledge-within-ideocultures)
     -   [Conclusion / Synthesis.](#conclusion-synthesis.)
         -   [Summary of Justification of choice - and how the RQs align with different